GideonBrimleaf/alpcasToDo/README.md

 ### 2. Adjusting and Committing the .env file

 As per the [Alpas docs](https://alpas.dev/docs/configuration#environment) - you shouldn't usually commit your project's `.env` file.
-However Heroku builds your app from your git repository, and since your Alpas needs the presence of a `.env` file to deploy this is one of the cases where we need to break the rules.
+However Heroku builds your app from your git repository, and since your Alpas app needs the presence of a `.env` file to deploy this is one of the cases where we need to break the rules.

 Before you commit your `.env` file, I'd recommend creating a duplicate `.env.development` file and moving all of your `.env` file contents to this dummy version.
 Double check that this new `.env.development` file is being ignored by git (the starter template `.gitignore` file should ignore this automatically).
 Your `.env` should now be stripped of pretty much everything and look something like this:

 >*.env*
 >```